ETCHU Washi (Papers)

 The history of Etchu washi paper dates back to the Nara era (710-794), as evidenced by documents stored in the Shosoin Repository in Nara that mention the product.
 Further evidence can be found in a Heian-era (794-1185) document on court protocol stating that Etchu washi paper was used to pay taxes.

-From the beginning of the Edo period (1600-1868) traditional papers from the Yao district were used in various ways including to wrap medicines; and papers from Tairamura village were produced in large quantities for the local Kaga clan that ruled the area of present-day Ishikawa prefecture.
-It is the legacy of all these traditional papers that has been handed down to us today.
+From the beginning of the Edo era (1600-1868), washi paper from the Yao district was used to wrap medicines while papers from Tairamura were produced in large quantities for the ruling Kaga clan.
+The legacy of these traditional papers is alive and well.

-Etchu Washi includes traditional paper for shoji sliding screens, calligraphy, and lanterns, as well as modern paper for books and printmaking.
-In total over 100 different kinds of paper including dyed paper are produced.
-Additionally, the tough kozo paper is also sold nationwide as processed items decorated with patterns.
+Etchu washi paper includes traditional paper for shoji screens, calligraphy and lanterns as well as modern paper for books and printmaking.
+In total, over 100 different colors are produced.
+Made from kozo trees, the paper is available in various patterns at stores across the country.

 How to make

-The production process begins with boiling the kozo, then beating it, making the paper, then letting it dry, which is the same way as paper is produced elsewhere in Japan, but the paper used for shoji screens for drawing room construction called "shoin-shi" and papers used to preserve cultural property, paper for lanterns, and more, uses kozo that has been bleached in the snow before boiling.
-Additionally, a variety of dyes including natural dyes, stain, and pigments are used to color the paper.
+The production process begins by boiling kozo wood and beating it.
+Once the paper is made, it is allowed to dry.
+Special paper that is used to make shoji screens and paper lanterns or to preserve cultural property uses kozo that has been bleached in the snow before boiling.
+A variety of natural dyes, stains, and pigments are used to color the paper.